JorgelHenri/coherent-swarm-uav/README.md

 TODO

-For the test use the tmux_scripts folder, to start use the comand "$ ./coherent-swarm-uvdar.sh".
+For the simulation test use the tmux_scripts folder, to start use the comand "$ ./coherent-swarm-uvdar.sh".